tobyhodges/probable-enigma/episodes/04-data-repositories.md

 > *	They are well described:
 >
 > > ## Solution
-> > Zenodo is a good place to keep your data separate from paper.
+> > Zenodo is a good place to keep your data separate from your paper.
 It gives access to all files, allowing you to cite the data as well (or instead of) the paper.
-> > However, it is not good for discovery, and does not enforce most metadata!
+> > However, it is not ideal for discovery, and does not enforce most metadata fields!
 > > For example, searching for 'neuromuscular junction' brings also [Surveys of Forest Birds on Puerto Rico, 2015](https://zenodo.org/record/1137170)
 > >
 > {: .solution}